 A women’s nutritional need changes with age.
 Women of reproductive capacity need higher levels of calcium, folate and iron.
 Women over 50 are at a higher risk of deficiencies in vitamin B-12, A, C, D, calcium, iron, zinc and other trace minerals.1

-Although most of your nutrition should come from food, supplements can offer benefits that whole foods provide with easy-to-swallow tablets, capsules or liquid form.
+Although most of your nutrition should come from food, multivitamins can offer benefits that whole foods provide with easy-to-swallow tablets, capsules or liquid form.